 The postmarks don't have to be on there.

-So I think when Greg uh talked about this early on, I said, this is as plain as the nose on your face when it comes to this being unconstitutional, and that's what we're challenging right now.
+So I think when Greg talked about this early on, he said, this is as plain as the nose on your face when it comes to this being unconstitutional.

 When would we likely hear about that, Greg Tufel?

-If the court is still willing to consider any relief with respect to the 2020 election, as opposed to only granting relief with respect to future elections, then one would hope that they would handle it on an expedited basis, but uh that's entirely up to the court.
+If the court is still willing to consider any relief with respect to the 2020 election, as opposed to only granting relief with respect to future elections, then one would hope that they would handle it on an expedited basis, but that's entirely up to the court.

-They're we're they're not held to any particular schedule.
+They're not held in any particular schedule.

-When you got your when they rejected your emergency appeal yesterday, but then opened the door for the Texas A.G. case and for the four states that that Texas is filed against.
+When they rejected your emergency appeal yesterday, but then opened the door for the Texas AG case and for the four states that Texas has filed against, how do you interpret those two minor decisions, if you will?

 They haven't yet decided whether they're going to take that case yet either.